BGuerrero825/Cyber-Notes/Offensive Security/Creating Custom Shellcode.md

 1. `mov eax, esp` : move our current stack pointer (where resolved symbols are stored) to eax
 2. `mov cx, 0x590` : move in a large number to be subtracted from eax (to create an address high up on the stack)
 3. `sub eax, ecx` : subtract
 4. `push eax` : push in eax as the lpWSAData pointer.
-Because the API call writes to this, it needs to be far up the stack so it's data isn't corrupted by later calls
+Because the API call writes to this (and were putting it on stack instead of heap), it needs to be far up the stack so it's data isn't corrupted by later calls
 5. `xor eax, eax` : zero out
-6. `mov ax, 0x0202` : move the version, 2.2, to eax
+6. `mov ax, 0x0202` : move the version, 2.2 (stored as 22), to eax
 7. `push eax` : push in 2.2 as the version
 8. `call dword ptr [ebp+0x1C]` : Call WSAStartup

 Test this by setting a breakpoint in `call_wsastartup` and stepping through the argument pushes, use `dd esp L2` to ensure they were pushed correctly.
 Then, step over the call to `WSAStartup` and ensure that the return value in eax is a `0` return code, signifying a successful call.

 ### Calling WSASocketA
 Creates a socket.
 Docs: [https://learn.microsoft.com/en-us/windows/win32/api/winsock2/nf-winsock2-wsasocketa](https://learn.microsoft.com/en-us/windows/win32/api/winsock2/nf-winsock2-wsasocketa)

 Prototype: